startechnica/apps/charts/istio-gateway/README.md

 Along with support for Kubernetes Ingress resources, Istio also allows you to configure ingress traffic using either an [Istio Gateway](https://istio.io/latest/docs/concepts/traffic-management/#gateways) or [Kubernetes Gateway](https://gateway-api.sigs.k8s.io/api-types/gateway/) resource.
 A Gateway provides more extensive customization and flexibility than Ingress, and allows Istio features such as monitoring and route rules to be applied to traffic entering the cluster.

-This Helm chart configure Istio to expose a service outside of the service mesh using a Gateway.
+This Helm chart configure Istio to expose a service outside of the service mesh using a `Gateway`.

 [Overview of Istio Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/)